Learn and Practice the Techniques of Travel, Street, Architecture and Night Photography in Beautiful Annapolis!

 Photograph a wide variety of sunflowers in the morning light at Burnside Farms

-Located an hour outside of DC in Nokesville, Virginia, Burnside Farms is a small, family-owned farm that plants 25 acres of sunflowers which bloom from the end of July to Labor Day.
+Located an hour outside of DC in Nokesville, Virginia, Burnside Farms is a small, family-owned farm that plants 70 acres of sunflowers which bloom from mid July to mid to late August.
 There are 30 varieties of sunflowers to photograph – yellow, variegated, red, white (yes, white!), large, small, and fancy, to name a few!

 There are also flowerbeds of Zinnias, Cosmos, and Mexican Sunflowers which attract butterflies.

-The safari will begin when the gates open at 9am, to take advantage of the morning light and (hopefully) the cooler temperatures!
+The safari will begin at 9am, to take advantage of the morning light and (hopefully) the cooler temperatures!
 During the safari, we will concentrate on photographing sunflowers based on:

 • location – in close proximity to other sunflowers or on its own; facing toward or away from the sun